AndersDJohnson/docked-node/README.md

 # docked-node
 > Easily run your node app in a docker image (with npm installs).

+Ever worried about the security of the npm ecosystem?
+The danger is real.

+A dependency you install from npm may contain malicious code that can run with your application.
+When you run your app locally with node, that code may have full access to your local environment variables, filesystem, etc.

+Even just installing a script via npm can have dangerous side effects.
+Straight from the horse's mouth (source):

+it is possible for a maliciously-written npm package, when installed, to execute a script.

+Things are even more dangerous with the prevalence of npx, which encourages immediate execution of unknown code on your local machine.

+## Solution

 Runs your node app inside an automatically-built Docker image that installs your npm dependencies.
 No need for a custom `Dockerfile` in your project - one will be generated for you at runtime.